Donald Trump Impeachment: 62,028 More Signatures Required For His Removal?

 According to The Million American Petition, the Constitution of the United States, Art.
 2, Section 4 provides that the president, vice-president and civil officers of the Unite States shall be removed from office on impeachment for bribery, treason, and/or higher crimes.

-The ongoing petition created on Change.org, calls upon the Congress to pass a resolution calling for the House Committee to investigate whether they can find enough evidence that will impeach President Trump.
+The ongoing petition created on Change.org, calls upon Congress to pass a resolution calling for the House Committee to investigate whether they can find enough evidence that will impeach President Trump.

-Just like Robert Reich, who gave four grounds that may lead to Donald Trump’s impeachment, the ongoing petition on Change.org, also states that they suspect following reasons that are enough for the president’s removal from the office.
+Just like Robert Reich, who gave four grounds that may lead to Donald Trump’s impeachment, the ongoing petition on Change.org also states that they suspect the following reasons are enough for the president’s removal from the office.

 - The petition states that President Trump has violated The U.S.A.
 Patriot Act after he conspired with the Russian government in tampering with the results of the 2016 presidential election.
 According to the published article, Trump and his administration are “an immediate threat to national security and his use of intimidation as president presents undeniable challenges in this investigation.”

-- According to the signatories, President Trump has violated the Federal law under civil and criminal ordinances with “his documented use of libelous and insulting hate speech.”
+- According to the signatories, President Trump has violated federal law under civil and criminal ordinances with “his documented use of libelous and insulting hate speech.”

 - Furthermore, according to these 237,972 signatories, Donald Trump is already in the violation of state law in a total of 34 states in the United States.